 The mashed potatoes are creamy, smooth, and taste genuinely homemade.
 They’re not instant, and you can tell.

 The green beans come with chunks of bacon, which adds a smoky, savory depth.
-Some reviewers mention they’re tender and flavorful, though a few note they occasionally taste slightly metallic, likely from the cooking method.
+Some people mention they’re tender and flavorful, though a few note they occasionally taste slightly metallic, likely from the cooking method.

 Still, most people enjoy them, especially with that bacon mixed in.